rafay99-epic/Python-Machine-Learning/README.md

 The following machine learning Model are being used for the detection of hate speech detection. the reference paper and the dataset are in the repo.

+# Exercise & Quiz:

+In this repo you will also find some more python questions, Exercises and some Quiz for practice as well.
+You will find the Exercises and Quiz in the Lecture folder.

 # Contact Info:

 For any help leave a question in a issue section. or email the Author: